Synod of Cashel: The meeting of the Synod

-Acts of the Synod
+Acts of the synod

-Giraldus lists seven acts or "constitutions" of the Synod, here given in the translation of William Gouan Todd:
+Giraldus lists seven acts or "constitutions" of the synod, here given in the translation of William Gouan Todd:

 The seventh act

 Giraldus lists these seven acts numbered as primo, secundus, etc. until septimus, as related in Todd's translation above.
-The last part of the seventh act concerns the relationship between the Anglican and the Irish Church.
+The last part of the seventh act concerns the relationship between the English and Irish Church.
 According to Marie Therese Flanagan, some historians have interpreted this as an actual decree of the synod, and have seen in it the origins of a policy of anglicisation of the Irish church pursued by the Angevin kings in Ireland.
 Thus, the synod of Cashel is often the starting point of any account of episcopal appointments in Ireland after the coming of the Normans and the extension of the electoral procedure of the English church to the Irish church is presumed to derive in principle from this decree.
 Flanagan, however, points out that, as it stands in Giraldus' account, this sentence refers only to the liturgical practices of the English church.
 She also questions whether this part is a part of the decrees of the synod, stating that "it appears to be rather Gerald's own comment on what would be attempted by Irish churchmen.
 Martin Holland does not include this part in his overview of the enacted decrees, but adds:It was also decided that in Ireland, all matters relating to religion were to follow the observances of the English church.
 Some have interpreted this as referring to liturgical practices only; others see it as encompassing more, and therefore being much more fundamental, especially since it is claimed that the Irish bishops swore fealty to Henry at around this time.